Can I rollover funds from another state funded retirement plan?

 If a member is meeting membership criteria (working at least 20 hours a week for at least 20 weeks in a fiscal year) then contribution deductions are required.
 If you believe that contributions were incorrectly not deducted, then a Contributions Not Withheld service purchase may be initiated via your myASRS account.
 Once received, we will generate an invoice that will first be sent to the employer who will be given 90 days from the invoice date to make a payment.
 Once the employer has made their payment the member will receive an invoice and will be given 90 days to make their payment.

-How to pay for a CNW invoice that expired but I now want to pay it?
+How to pay for a CNW invoice that has expired, but I now want to pay it?
 Are there going to be additional fees?

 Members do have the opportunity to re-calculate their invoice Service Purchase Invoice after it has expired.
 To do this you will need to log into your ASRS secure account online and select “View Details/ Re-Calculate under the “Action” header.
 This will populate a new window that will allow you to select “Re-Calculate Remaining” by selecting this you will send a recalculation request to the ASRS and will receive an updated invoice within 3-4 weeks.
 This invoice will allow you to select your payment method and make a payment.
 ASRS will not impose any “fees” however the cost may change from your original invoice due to interest.